ropensci/roweb3/content/blog/2021-03-15-ropensci-news/index.md

-8 use cases of our packages and resources have been reported since the 1st of January.
+Eight use cases of our packages and resources have been reported since the 1st of January.

 * [Mapping collaborations in Neotropical Taxonomy with refsplitr](https://discuss.ropensci.org/t/mapping-collaborations-in-neotropical-taxonomy-with-refsplitr/2353).
 Reported by Emilio M Bruna.